……Aatman Bodah

 As bubble are developed in water, the whole world is created, developed and destroyed by the Brahma and exists because of the very Brahma.

 The interesting thing is that Brahma is in the form of Pure Satchidananda and is like pure water.
 The bubble is this world which appears to have emanated from Brahma.
 But it has limited time of existence.
-As water bubble blows off to become absorbed in water, this world which is very very temporary remains for some time and is destroyed and absorbed in Brahma only.
+As water bubble blows off to become absorbed in water, this world which is very very temporary remains for some time and is destroyed and absorbed in Brahma only.9 Satchidaatmani Anusyoote

 Nitye-Vishnow Prakalpitaah